nowrep/obs-vkcapture/README.md

-# OBS Linux Vulkan game capture
+# OBS Linux Vulkan/OpenGL game capture

-OBS plugin for Vulkan game capture on Linux.
+OBS plugin for Vulkan/OpenGL game capture on Linux.

 Requires OBS with EGL support (currently unreleased, you need to build from git).
 On X11 you need to explicitly enable EGL: `OBS_USE_EGL=1 obs`.